vishalchovatiya/CPP_Templates/Virtual Function and Virtual Table.md

 };
 ```

 - If we print sizeof `Shape` class it will give us 4 bytes(8 byte on 64 bit machine).
+Because it contain pointer to virtual table.
 - As the class contains a virtual function C++ compiler inserts a pointer v_ptr called as virtual table pointer.
 - Compiler also creates a table for that class called as virtual table(aka vtable) for the class.
 - The table is created at compile time, v_ptr holds the address of virtual table each class containing or inherited with atleast one virtual method.